evmaloney/function-lesson/README.md

 To call a function, all we need is simply the name of the function and a pair of parentheses.
 - If you don't need to send an input to the function, these parentheses are empty
 - If you do need to send one or more inputs, we just fill the parentheses with the input(s), separated by commas if there are more then one.
+We call these ***arguements***.

 ### 5. The return statement
 Though most people wait until after the holidays to return their gifts, we programmers enjoy returning things year round 🤓